-On 5 November 2018 the AEMC received a rule change request from the Victorian Minister for Energy, Environment, and Climate Change to amend the National Gas Rules and consider the introduction of a forward trading market to operate in the Victorian declared wholesale gas market (DWGM).
+On 5 November 2018 the AEMC received a rule change request from the Victorian Minister for Energy, Environment, and Climate Change to amend the National Gas Rules to introduce a forward trading market to operate in the Victorian declared wholesale gas market (DWGM).

 - facilitate the trading of forward contracts for physical gas